Moddable-OpenSource/moddable/documentation/devices/nRF52-low-power.md

 <a id="low-power-modes"></a>
 ## Low Power Modes
 The Nordic nRF52 devices (Moddable Four) provide two low power (sleep) modes to reduce power consumption: **System ON** and **System OFF**.
-Applications can programatically enter and exit these power modes using Nordic APIs.
+Applications can programmatically enter and exit these power modes using Nordic APIs.
 The [nRF52840 Product Specification](https://infocenter.nordicsemi.com/pdf/nRF52840_PS_v1.0.pdf), Section 5.2 includes current consumption tables for common scenarios.

 The Moddable SDK includes APIs to configure and leverage features provided by these low power modes.